 ProcessTerms request XML example

 The response will contain a TFBookingReference element.
 This is the Travelfusion booking reference for this booking (note that the booking is not actually executed until the StartBooking request is submitted).
 A Router is also returned which will contain any new data related to the flight / price.
 THE PROCESSTERMS RESPONSE IS THE ONLY RESPONSE THAT CONTAINS THE EXACT PRICE THAT WILL BE FINALLY CHARGED TO THE CUSTOMER.
-THEREFORE IT MUST ALWAYS BE DISPLAYED TO THE USER BEFORE BOOKING.
+THEREFORE YOU MUST MAKE SURE THAT THE FINAL PRICE YOU DISPLAY TO THE USER IS CALCULATED BASED ON THIS PRICE, AND NOT THOSE RETURNED AT PREVIOUS STAGES.

 For example in the XML below, a 'Credit card surcharge' is returned which was not known until this stage since it depends upon the card type.
 Note that the XML below is for an easyjet flight and is not related to the previous examples.
 See the Detailed XML Specification for more details of the Processterms request / response and the handling of bookings in general.